shadowga/website/_docs/2/a-superapp.md

 ---
 layout: docs
-title: 1h.
-Server resource pack
+title: 2a.
+Applying for Super Admin
-permalink: /docs/1/h-resourcepack/
+permalink: /docs/2/a-superapp/
 ---

 Super Admin is the basic administrator rank.
 They are given banning and smiting